antmicro/ros2-gui-node/examples/kenning-multimodel-demo/jetson/README.md

 > * [Docker](https://www.docker.com/) to use a prepared ROS 2 environment
 > * [nvidia-container-toolkit](https://github.com/nvidia/nvidia-container-toolkit) to provide access to the GPU in the Docker container
 > * NVIDIA Jetson JetPack
+> * [Nvidia Jetson Containers](https://github.com/dusty-nv/jetson-containers) a tools used to install jetson compatibile containers
 >
 > For instructions on how to install them look into:
 > * https://docs.nvidia.com/jetson/jetpack/install-setup/index.html
 > * https://docs.nvidia.com/jetson/agx-thor-devkit/user-guide/latest/setup_docker.html
+>
+> Due to bug in **Nvidia Jetson Containers**, before installing jetson containers you need to type, inside
+> jetson containers directory:
+>
+> git checkout 12cb7a2e
+>

 ## Quickstart